The yachting°com Sailing Guide to Spain

 The island of Ibiza is the centre of entertainment and nightlife, ideal for young people.
 Boat rental can be considered a relatively cheap form of accommodation when compared to Ibiza hotels.

-Neighboring Formentera is the polar opposite of Ibiza.
+Neighbouring Formentera is the polar opposite of Ibiza.
 It is beautiful, untouched and only accessible by boat.
-It is famous for its white sandy beaches, azure sea like the Caribbean and wonderful tranquility.
-It is rightly called the last Mediterranean paradise.
+Famous for its white sandy beaches, azure Caribbean-like sea and wonderful tranquillity, it is rightly called the last Mediterranean paradise.

 The Canary Islands are a very demanding year-round yachting destination.
-They offer unique experiences and challenges, but should only be tackled by experienced yachtsmen or crews led by an experienced captain.
-Sailing around the islands of La Palma, El Hierro or La Gomera is truly challenging ocean yachting.
+They offer unique experiences and challenges, but should only be tackled by experienced sailors or crews led by an experienced captain.
+Sailing around the islands of La Palma, El Hierro or La Gomera is truly demanding ocean yachting.

-Each of the Islands of Eternal Spring are captivating with completely different scenery.
+Each of the “islands of eternal spring” are captivating but offer completely different scenery.
 Fuerteventura is lined with long sandy beaches, the island of red volcanic rock - Lanzarote - is green only in February and March, Tenerife is dominated by jagged and steep snow-capped peaks.
 Gran Canaria is literally a miniature continent.
 You can find everything from dry desert landscapes to rainforests.
 The other three smaller islands of La Palma, Gomera and Hierro with their lonely beaches and well-preserved countryside are almost swallowed up by the wild Atlantic.